 Make a financial plan for you and your business and then stick to it.

 Maybe that means following a strict budget, or keeping immaculate records, or learning how to invest, but whatever it is hold yourself accountable to knowing what is happening with your money.

 You work hard for your money, so keep an eye on every penny that goes in and out of your account.

-You can never be too diligent when it comes to knowing your finances.
+You can never be too diligent when it comes to knowing your business finances.

 If you’ve been ok with just having a gut feeling about where your money is going, make it your goal to start tracking each and every cent that passes through your account.

 I know it sounds a little cray-cray, but it’s gonna be sooooo worth it.

 Set up a solid system and a strong relationship with a financial expert, and start keeping up with all the ins-and-outs of your business account.